e-Aadhaar vs. Physical Card: Understanding Their Equal Validity

 Why both versions hold the same power

-The reason both versions hold the same power is quite straightforward.
+The reason both versions are equally valid is quite straightforward.
 They both contain the exact same verified information about you, and the e-Aadhaar is digitally signed by UIDAI, confirming its authenticity.
 The unique 12-digit Aadhaar number is the core of your identity, and whether it is presented on a physical card or a digital document, its underlying validity remains unchanged.

 When you might choose one over the other

 While both are equally valid, you might choose one over the other depending on the situation.
 For instance, if you are physically present at an office and they ask for a document, handing over your physical card might be quicker.
 However, for online services, or if you simply forgot your physical card, your e-Aadhaar on your phone is incredibly convenient.
-It is all about what works best for you at that moment.
+The choice ultimately depends on what is most convenient and suitable for you at that moment.

 Keeping Your Aadhaar Information Safe